davidrenne/my-favorite-talks/README.md

 # My Favorite Talks

-An ongoing list of my favorite programming talks
+An ongoing list of my favorite programming talks...
+This is mostly just a convenient way of keeping a list of videos for myself to revisit.

 #### Preface